Colon Hydrotherapy for Irritable Bowel Syndrome

 Some health experts have spoken out against the findings of the article.
 “I don’t agree there are no benefits,” says Dr. Jamey Wallace, ND, and clinic medical director for Bastyr University’s Center for Natural Health, according to an interview with WebMD author Kathleen Doheny.

 “If someone is constipated and they have no other medical diagnosis, it can be very helpful.
 Colon hydrotherapy can improve bowel function.
 Certain people should not consider hydrotherapy.
 Among them are people with colon cancer, ulcerative colitis, and other bowel problems.
 If a patient is interested in a colonic irrigation they should first see a physician to make sure there are not health concerns that should be addressed medically.”

 The International Association for Colon Hydrotherapy (IACT), which certifies colon hydrotherapists, also spoke out against the article.
 IACT Executive director A.R.
-Hoenninger told WebMD that, “Colon hydrotherapy when performed by a trained therapist using FDA registered equipment and disposable speculums or rectal nozzles is safe.”
+Hoenninger clarified, “Colon hydrotherapy when performed by a trained therapist using FDA registered equipment and disposable speculums or rectal nozzles is safe.”

 If we are to abandon a therapy based on the reports of a few adverse side effects, perhaps we might consider other forms of medical therapies, that have more damaging effects first.
 For example, Carolyn Dean, M.D., N.D., in her book “Death By Medicine” (2005), compiled the following statistics for 2005:

 Medical Error….
 98,000 deaths

 Bedsores….
 115,000 deaths